 From time to time over the term of the Purchase Agreement, commencing on the trading day immediately following the date on which the initial registration statement is declared effective by the Securities and Exchange Commission (the "Commission"), as further discussed below, the Company may, in its sole discretion, provide the Investor with draw down notices (each, a "Draw Down Notice") to purchase a specified dollar amount of the Shares (the "Draw Down Amount") over a 10 consecutive trading day period, commencing on the trading day specified in the applicable Draw Down Notice (the "Pricing Period"), with each draw down subject to the limitations discussed below.
-The maximum amount of Shares requested to be purchased pursuant to any single Draw Down Notice cannot exceed 300% of the average daily trading volume of the Company's common stock for the ten trading days immediately preceding the date of the Draw Down Notice (the "Maximum Draw Down Amount").
+The maximum amount of Shares requested to be purchased pursuant to any single Draw Down Notice (the "Maximum Draw Down Amount").

 Once presented with a Draw Down Notice, the Investor is required to purchase a pro rata portion of the applicable Draw Down Amount on each trading day during the applicable Pricing Period on which the daily volume weighted average price for our common stock (the "VWAP") equals or exceeds a floor price determined by the Company for such draw down (the "Floor Price").
 If the VWAP falls below the applicable Floor Price on any trading day during the applicable Pricing Period, the Purchase Agreement provides that the Investor will not be required to purchase the pro rata portion of the applicable Draw Down Amount allocated to that trading day.
-The per share purchase price for the Shares subject to a Draw Down Notice shall be equal to 92.5% of the arithmetic average of the lowest VWAPs that equal or exceed the applicable Floor Price during the applicable Pricing Period; provided, however, that if the VWAP does not equal or exceed the applicable Floor Price for at least five trading days during the applicable Pricing Period, then the per share purchase price shall be equal to 92.5% of the arithmetic average of all VWAPs that equal or exceed the applicable Floor Price during such Pricing Period.
-Each purchase pursuant to a draw down shall reduce, on a dollar-for-dollar basis, the Total Commitment under the Purchase Agreement.
+The per share purchase price for the Shares subject to a Draw Down Notice shall be equal to 92.5% of the arithmetic average of the lowest VWAPs that equal or exceed the applicable Floor Price during the applicable Pricing Period, however, that if the VWAP does not equal or exceed the applicable Floor Price for at least five trading days during the applicable Pricing Period, the vulture applicable Pricing Period, the trading be equal to 92.5% of the arithmetic average of all VWAPs that equal or exceed the applicable Price during such Pricing Period, then the per share purchase price during the applicable Pricing Period, the applicable Pricing Period, then the per share purchase price during the applicable Price of at least five trading days during the applicable Pricing Period, then the per share purchase price during such Pricing Period.
+Each purchase price and to a draw down shall reduce, on a dollar-for-dollar basis, the Total Commitment under the Purchase Agreement.